-Return to full employment and sustainable 2% inflation
+Return to full employment and sustainable 2 percent inflation

 Then the real work will begin.
-COVID-19 will leave a deep hole, and it will take ongoing monetary policy support to bring us back to full employment and average 2% inflation.
+COVID-19 will leave a deep hole, and it will take ongoing monetary policy support to bring us back to full employment and average 2 percent inflation.

 So what will that look like?
-The fundamental road map can be found in the Federal Open Market Committee's new monetary policy strategy announced in late August (Board of Governors 2020c).
-That document acknowledged that maximum employment is not a fixed target.
+The fundamental road map can be found in the FOMC's new monetary policy strategy announced in late August.9 That document acknowledged that maximum employment is not a fixed target.
 It is a broad-based and inclusive goal that changes as the economy evolves.
-The strategy also clarified that achieving our price stability goal inflation of 2%-requires a new regime: flexible average inflation targeting.
-In practice, this means we will be willing to accept periods of moderately above 2% inflation, in order to offset sustained periods of below 2% inflation.
+The strategy also clarified that achieving our price stability goal-average inflation of 2 percent-requires a new regime: flexible average inflation targeting.
+In practice, this means we will be willing to accept periods of moderately above 2 percent inflation, in order to offset sustained periods of below 2 percent inflation.

-Using this strategy document, the FOMC released forward guidance in September, saying that we expect to keep the target range for the federal funds rate at $O-\frac{1}{4}\%$ until labor market conditions have reached levels consistent with maximum employment and inflation is on track to moderately exceed 2% for some time.
+Using this strategy document, the FOMC released forward guidance in September, saying that we expect to keep the target range for the federal funds rate at 0 to 1⁄4 percent until labor market conditions have reached levels consistent with maximum employment, and inflation is on track to moderately exceed 2 percent for some time.
 This approach will support the economic recovery and the Fed's dual mandate goals.